 Winterizing your chicken coop is an essential part of preparing your flock for the winter months, but it doesn’t have to be intimidating.
-These five simple will help get you all set for a successful winter!
+These five simple steps will have your feathered family all set for a successful winter!

 #1.
 Create a Wind Block

 One of the first steps to take when winterizing your chicken coop is to set up a wind block around the enclosure.
 During the winter, cold winds can exponentially increase exposure and heighten the effects of cold weather on your flock.
 A wind block also keeps winter precipitation from blowing into the enclosure.

 Wind blocks provides these main benefits for your flock during the winter: